Therapy vs. Coaching vs. EAP: A Decision Guide for Senior Professionals

 - Frequently Asked Questions

-Caught Between Two Worlds: Maya’s Story
+Caught Between Two Worlds: Monique’s Story

-Maya sits in her sleek, glass-walled office, the hum of distant keyboards and muted conversations washing over her like a low tide.
+Monique sits in her sleek, glass-walled office, the hum of distant keyboards and muted conversations washing over her like a low tide.
 At 42, she’s a tech VP known for her sharp mind and relentless drive.
 But today, the usual clarity feels clouded.
 She’s just hung up from her second career coaching call this week, where her coach gently suggested, “This sounds like something you should explore with a therapist.”
 The words linger, familiar yet frustrating.

-In this moment, Maya’s fingers hover over her keyboard.
+In this moment, Monique’s fingers hover over her keyboard.
 She wants a clear path forward, something that respects the complexity of her situation without splitting her focus.
 The tension in her shoulders tightens as the office clock ticks on, reminding her that time spent spinning in circles is time lost from the goals she’s determined to achieve.

 What an EAP Is Actually For